agilepathway/label-checker/README.md

 - **Speed**: the [Docker image](https://hub.docker.com/repository/docker/agilepathway/pull-request-label-checker)
   used for the checks is only 2.7 MB, so the checks are blazingly fast (c.
 3 seconds)

+- [Prefix mode](#match-labels-based-on-prefix): check for the presence or absence of labels beginning with a certain prefix

 ## Using the Label Checker action